SIG 03 - Conceptual Change

 12th International Conference on Conceptual Change

-"Learning with conceptual change during working life - conceptual change in teacher training and professional development."
+"Learning with conceptual change during working life - conceptual change in teacher education and professional development."

 PAST: 11th International Conference on Conceptual Change